Salutary Minority Tokenholder Protection Framework

 RISK DISCLOSURES & DISCLAIMERS

 Salutary tokens are "change-of-control" governance instruments that may, at predefined thresholds, facilitate an enforceable transfer of business assets.
 They do not confer any rights to profit participation, dividends, revenue shares, or any guarantee of market valuations.
-Neither Salutary nor its partners makes any representation that token price will correlate with business performance.
+Neither Salutary nor its partners make any representation that token price will correlate with business performance.
 Market pricing is determined by independent actors and may not reflect intrinsic value.

 Enforcement of acquisition events remains subject to applicable law, commercial feasibility, and jurisdictional constraints.
 Salutary reserves sole discretion in selecting enforcement methodology based on cost-effectiveness and legal practicability.
 No guarantee of successful enforcement exists in all jurisdictions.
 If enforcement actions prove unlawful, expose the company or its principals to disproportionate risk, or become economically impracticable, Salutary reserves sole discretion to suspend, modify, or decline proceedings.